 Project investors generally will be requested to provide guarantees for full and timely repayment of the amounts due and payable by the project company.
 This guarantee may be close to the joint and several liability guarantee, or the general liability guarantee, or somewhere in between, with specific nature and realization path subject to the legal provisions of the host country.

-Generally speaking, the Export-Import Bank inclines to the option that investors and the project company assume joint and several liabilities, while the investors naturally incline to the option of general liability guarantee.
+Generally speaking, Chinese outbound lenders incline to the option that investors and the project company assume joint and several liabilities, while the investors naturally incline to the option of general liability guarantee.
 The final choice of guarantee is subject to the risk level of the project, completeness of other security measures, and the bargaining power of investors.
 The term of guarantee is changeable.
 Most commonly, banks will request that the term of guarantee is equal to or longer than the project construction period.
 If there is more than one investor, it is also one of the key points of the negotiation on guarantee whether the investors will assume joint and several liabilities, or several liabilities among themselves.

 Security on the equity in the project company

 It is one of the most common security measures for project financing that shareholders of the project company pledge their equity in the project company to the lending bank.
 It is almost a standard procedure of the security scheme for overseas investment loans.
-The authors notice that, in case of any default on repayment, the Export-Import Bank generally inclines to enforce and realize the security on assets, rather than the security on the equity in the project company.
+The authors notice that, in case of any default on repayment, Chinese outbound lenders generally incline to enforce and realize the security on assets, rather than the security on the equity in the project company.

 The reason is that the project company’s default on repayment of loan generally indicates that it has been in a very difficult situation, perhaps even insolvent.
 Under this circumstance, the equity in the project company will no longer be valuable.
 In addition, it will not benefit the reorganization of the project company that the bank realizes the pledge of equity and becomes a shareholder of the project company, in comparison to preserving its original shareholders.